biannak6288/github-tutorial/README.md

 **Pull requests:** help make other people’s projects better by offering your changes to them about the original project
 Step 1:
 ![first step](http://i.imgur.com/CXlT0f4.png)
-Step 2: Add a description of what you want to change and submit your pull request
+Step 2: Add a description of what you want to change in the repository and submit your pull request
 ![step2](http://i.imgur.com/8l2heSy.png)